splunk/splunk-operator/docs/Ingress.md

 Before deploying an example, you will need to review the yaml and replace “example.com” with the domain name you would like to use, and replace “example” in the service names with the name of your custom resource object.
 You will also need to point your DNS for all the desired hostnames to the IP addresses of your ingress load balancer.

+#### Note on Indexer Discovery

+Indexer Discovery is not supported on a Kubernetes cluster.
+Instead the Ingress controllers will be responsible to connect forwarders to peer nodes in Indexer clusters.

 ## Configuring Ingress Using Istio